dyno-might/dyno-might.github.io/_posts/2021-11-26-death-penalty-usa.md

 There were no executions in the United States between 1967 and 1977.

 Along with this decline in executions, the death penalty was also quickly becoming less popular.
-In 1966, a Gallup poll found for the first time (and only time, to this day) found that more Americans opposed the death penalty than supported it.
+In 1966, a Gallup poll found for the first time (and only time, to this day) that more Americans opposed the death penalty than supported it.

 In 1958 in [*Trop v.
 Dulles*](https://en.wikipedia.org/wiki/Trop_v._Dulles), the Supreme Court held that the [Eighth Amendment's](https://en.wikipedia.org/wiki/Eighth_Amendment_to_the_United_States_Constitution) prohibition of cruel and unusual punishments held for "evolving standards of decency".
 This led to a suspicion that the death penalty might be unconstitutional.